Respiratory Disease Classification and Biometric Analysis Using Biosignals from Digital Stethoscopes: Experimental setup

 \subsection{Protocol and Metrics}

 We evaluated our models using a Leave-One-Subject-Out (LOSO) cross-validation approach.
 For each classification task, we trained either 100 or 126 unique classifiers.
 In each case, one subject was intentionally excluded from the training set for testing.
-Results were averaged to assess model performance using two key metrics: Balanced Accuracy and the F1 score.
-The F1 score is crucial for handling imbalanced datasets, like our binary classification scenarios involving healthy subjects and those with respiratory diseases.
-Additionally, we used the Receiver Operating Characteristic Area Under the Curve (ROC AUC) to offer a nuanced, window-based evaluation of each model, identifying both strengths and areas for improvement.
-For regression tasks, we also used LOSO cross-validation approand, and we measured the performance of the models using Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and the coefficient of determination (R\textsuperscript{2}), which is considered more informative and accurate than other metrics in real medical scenarios \cite{chicco2021coefficient}.
+To evaluate model performance, we averaged results across three metrics: Accuracy, Balanced Accuracy, and F1-score.
+Accuracy reflects the overall correct predictions but can be misleading in imbalanced datasets like this.
+Balanced Accuracy addresses this by considering each performance of each class.
+F1 score emphasizes the balance between precision and recall, making it suitable when the positive class is crucial.
+Additionally, we also use confusion matrices to assess classification performance.
+These matrices provide insights into the models' sensitivity, specificity, and overall accuracy for each classification task, highlighting their strengths and limitations in various diagnostic scenarios.
+For regression tasks, we also used LOSO cross-validation, and we measured the performance of the models using Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and the coefficient of determination (R\textsuperscript{2}), which is considered more informative and accurate than other metrics in real medical scenarios \cite{chicco2021coefficient}.